 When we think of burnout, we typically think of being signed off work.
 It’s actually a messy spectrum that’s hiding in plain sight.
 On one side, we are rested, fresh, revitalised; and on the other side, we are exhausted, lost our zest for life, and unproductive.
 How many of you reading this are on the depleted side of the spectrum?
 As a burnout keynote speaker, I like to start with the most obvious of questions: ‘When was the last time you felt fully energised?’

-Most people cannot tell, and this is because the prevailing Issue is the normalisation of burnout.
-It has become the sea we swim in.
+Most people cannot tell they are burnout out, because it has become so normal, the invisible sea we swim in.
 It’s therefore helpful to return to the World Health Organisation’s diagnostic criteria, which characterises burnout along three dimensions:

 feelings of energy depletion or exhaustion